rishab2890/digi_chat/README.md

 # digibit_chat

-A chat application made for one to one and group conversation between digibit members
+A chat application made for one to one and group conversation between digibit's team members.